linx-software/linx-oauth2-token-service/README.md

    Copy the 'apiKey' string value.

    Open the Solution's Settings and past the copied value into the'ApiKey' setting value and __save__ the Solution.
-3. __Initiate the OAuth flow__

-   Open the _TestInitiateFlow_ function in your Linx Designer and add a _breakpoint_ (Right click > __Add Breakpoint__) to the InitateFlow function call.
+3. __Initiate the OAuth flow__: Open the _TestInitiateFlow_ function in your Linx Designer and add a _breakpoint_ (Right click > __Add Breakpoint__) to the InitateFlow function call.

    Next, debug the _TestInitiateFlow_ function and STEP OVER the _InitateFlow_ function call.

    Copy the value from the Debug Values panel and navigate to it in a browser.
-4. __Authorize the Linx app__

-   Copy the result from the previous function and navigate to the URL in a browser.
+4. __Authorize the Linx app__:  Copy the result from the previous function and navigate to the URL in a browser.

    You will be prompted to authorize the Linx authentication service access to your identity.

-5. __Token generation__
+5. __Token generation__:
    The Linx Service will receive the callback request and exchange the authorization code for an access token.

    The access token is then encrypted with your API Key and stored in the database.

    The raw access token is returned to the user in the browser.
-4. __Token retrieval__

-   Go back to the Linx Designer and debug the _TestFetchToken_ function.
+4. __Token retrieval__:    Go back to the Linx Designer and debug the _TestFetchToken_ function.
 Copy the value of the access token returned from the function call.

-6. __Testing the token__

-   Debug the _TestAccessTokenGithub_ function, pasting the access token in the input parameter.
+6. __Testing the token__ : Debug the _TestAccessTokenGithub_ function, pasting the access token in the input parameter.

 7. You should see the details of the authenticated user being returned from the HTTP request.